 For years, Ram has offered the best V8 in class and the 2019 edition of the engine is even better than ever offering cylinder deactivation, start/stop and the eTorque system.
 It's more than powerful enough to push the Ram around with enthusiasm.
 From a rest, the V8 Ram 1500 will run to 60 MPH in about 6.5 seconds.
 More impressively though is the smoothness of the engine transmission combo.
 There's nary a bubble or hiccup as it accelerates or switches from 4- to 8-cylinder mode.
 Power delivery is linear, smooth and effortless -- exactly what you want in a pickup truck.

 Like most full-size pickups, the Ram 1500 offers several drive modes.
 2WD, 4WD auto, part-time 4WD and 4WD low.
 For most rainy or snowy situations, 4WD auto is all that's necessary.
 However, when equipped with the off-road package, the Ram 1500 is extremely capable off-road and, despite it's bulk, is quite nimble over the rocks and through the mud.
+It is important to note that there are two different 4WD systems, the main difference is that one does not offer a 4WD Auto mode, meaning it's 4WD is not to be left engaged on dry pavement.

 For years, Ram was the only pickup to offer a coil spring rear suspension.
 This year Ram has upped the ante with an available air suspension.
 With the standard coil setup, the Ram 1500 is far and away the best riding full-size pickup ever and adding the air setup further refines and increases the Ram's segment leading ride quality.
 It is hard to describe how much better the Ram rides and drives comparted to the competition, but it is the only vehicle in the class that figuratively shrinks around you as you drive.